committedtester/StrykerDotNetPOC/README.md

 Repository selected was https://github.com/ichensky/BikeDistributor

 Note: I have made modifications so that the solution will build and the tests will pass.
-A perfect candidate for incomplete unit test coverage.
+(A perfect candidate for incomplete unit test coverage).

 # Approach
-Load the solution, build and load the test explorer.
+Load the solution, build and load the test explorer to see what is available.
 Stryker is already installed in the test project.

 Within your command line navigate to BikeDistributor.Test